Key Survey Information

 - Nonresponse error:

 Unit nonresponse.
-Of the 54,070 new research doctorates granted in 2014, 91% completed the SED.
-Records for nonrespondents are constructed from limited information (doctoral institution, year of doctorate, field of doctorate, type of doctorate, and, if available, baccalaureate institution, master’s degree institution, and sex) collected from commencement programs, graduation lists, and other similar public records.
+Of the 55,006 individuals granted a research doctorate in 2015, 90.2% completed the SED.
+Records for nonrespondents are constructed from limited information (doctoral institution, year of doctorate, field of doctorate, type of doctorate, and, if available, baccalaureate institution, master's degree institution, and sex) collected from commencement programs, graduation lists, and other similar public records.
 Student nonresponse is concentrated in certain institutions.
-The 43 institutions with the highest percentage of students not responding accounted for 67% of the total number of nonrespondents.
+The 43 institutions with the highest percentage of students not responding accounted for 65% of the total number of nonrespondents.

 Item nonresponse.
-Item nonresponse rates in 2014 for the key SED demographic variables range from 0.03% for sex to 10.2% for location after graduation.
+Item nonresponse rates in 2015 for the five key SED demographic variables—sex, citizenship, country of citizenship, race and ethnicity, and location after graduation—range from 0.02% for sex to 10.1% for location after graduation.

 6. Data Comparability